Starting from £26,660

 Honda e Terms & Conditions

-New Honda e retail orders from 2020.
+New retail Honda e orders from 01 April 2020 to 30 June 2020 and registered by 30 June 2020.
 Subject to model and colour availability.
 Offers applicable at participating dealers (excluding Channel islands) and are at the promoter’s absolute discretion.
 Not to be used along with any other offers currently available.

-Prices for the Honda e include the Government Plug-in Car Grant discount, worth £3,500 at the current level.
-The value of this Grant is subject to formal approval by the Office for Low Emission Vehicles (OLEV), which we anticipate will be received in February 2020.
+*Prices for the Honda e include the Government Plug-in Car Grant discount, worth £3,000 at the current level.
+The value of this Grant is approved by the Office for Low Emission Vehicles (OLEV).
 OLEV reserve the right to alter or withdraw the Plug In Car Grant at any time.
 Any changes in the Plug in Car Grant will be reflected in the overall Honda e price.
 All figures are correct at time of publication but may be subject to change.

 5.9% APR representative Honda Aspirations (PCP): Maximum customer deposit 30%.
+At the end of the agreement, there are three options: i) Retain: Pay the optional final payment to own the vehicle, ii) Return: Return the vehicle, or iii) Renew: Part exchange your Honda for a new one.
 You do not have to pay the Final Payment if you return the car at the end of the agreement and you have paid all other amounts due, the vehicle is in good condition and has been serviced in accordance with the Honda service book and the maximum annual mileage has not been exceeded.
 Excess mileage charge includes VAT at current rate.
 Indemnities may be required in certain circumstances.
 Finance is only available to persons aged 18 or over, subject to status.
 All figures are correct at time of publication but may be subject to change.
 Honda Franchise Dealers are credit brokers, not lenders.
 Credit provided by Honda Finance Europe Plc.
 Honda Financial Services is a trading name of Honda Finance Europe Plc.
 Cain Road, Bracknell, Berkshire RG12 1HL a company registered at Companies House No 03289418.
 Honda Finance Europe plc is authorised and regulated by the Financial Conduct Authority, Financial Services Register number 312541.

 All finance is subject to status and available to over 18's only (excluding The Channel Islands).
 Guarantees and indemnities may be required.
 Offers valid at the time of upload and liable to change.